liptakmatyas/GetData_PeerAssessment/CodeBook.md

 The data set in `averages.txt` contains 4 variables:

 *   `Subject`:
     The integer label of the subject.
+The subjects of the study were anonymized, so instead of their name they are identified by integer numbers.
+These are category labels without any numerical meaning.
 *   `Activity`:
     One of the string labels from the `activity_labels.txt` file in the original archive indicating the type of activity: